Black Friday Email Marketing: Strategy & Tips

-10. Create Workflows for Better Engagement
+10. Create Automated Workflows

 Black Friday email creation doesn’t have to be a tedious task.
-So if you want to target your Black Friday shoppers with personalized messages and offers tailored to their needs, you need to use the power of marketing automation.
+So if you want to target your Black Friday shoppers with personalized marketing messages and offers tailored to their needs, you need to use the power of marketing automation.

-This powerful feature is perfect for setting up sequences that will be delivered to the right person at the right moment.
+This powerful feature is perfect for setting up follow-up sequences that will be delivered to the right person at the right moment.
 To use it, you will need an advanced email marketing automation service to equip you with a workflow builder, triggers, and pre-made recipes.

 Some of the most popular sequences you can use to power up your Black Friday email strategy include: